The Quietest Cooker Hoods & Extractor Fans (2024 UK)

 We put up with this noise because it’s better than letting the smell of fried mackerel make our home uninhabitable.

-Cooker hoods are necessary as they take the bad smells and damp air out of our kitchens and either take it outside or filter it back into our kitchens.
+Cooker hoods are essential as they take the bad smells and damp air out of our kitchens and either take it outside or filter it back into our kitchens.

 However, surely there is a quiet cooker hood that does this job just as well as the loud cooker hoods on the market?

 Yes, there is.
-In fact, there are five amazing cooker hoods below that do a great job of removing smells and damp air from your kitchen and all of them are quieter than a normal conversation (60 dB).
+In fact, here are seven cooker hoods that will do a great job of removing smells and damp air from your kitchen while never producing a noice above 70 decibels.

 Let’s take a look at these amazing cooker hoods, shall we?